fabiankuenzer/model-engineering/README.md

 With the above commands the following jobs are executed:
 1. Data ingestion.
 2. Data preparation.
-3. Cluster modelling with algorithm comparison, and metrics and model exports.
+3. Cluster modelling with algorithm comparison, metrics and model exports.
-4. Regression modelling with algorithm comparison, and metrics and model exports.
+4. Regression modelling with algorithm comparison, metrics and model exports.

 All visualizations and models are exported into the root directory and can be listed with the terminal command `ls` or `ll`.
 For quicker execution the calculations are conducted with a data sample of 10.000 records.